 For nature-loving runners, nothing beats the beauty and thrill of trail running.
-On top of the potentially stunning views and ample fresh air, trail running also supplies the unique advantage of an all-natural terrain.
+On top of the potentially stunning views, wildlife spotting, and ample fresh air, a running trail also supplies the unique advantage of an all-natural terrain.
 Bring on the mud and steep hills!
 Indeed, unlike street running, off-road running is a bit unpredictable and a lot more demanding, which means you’re going to need some special gear to get started.

 Here’s our list of essential trail running gear to help keep you safe, focused, and well-paced on your next trail adventure.
 Contrary to what you might think, you don’t need to go out and buy a ton of new stuff.
 If you’re already a runner, you’re probably halfway to a solid stash of trail running essentials.
 Here’s what you need to get started.